Excelsior District

 Considering buying in the Excelsior instead?

-If you're weighing an Excelsior purchase, the buyer side of the market is just as nuanced: Marina-style rowhouse vs mid-century single-family vs expanded family home vs multi-unit flat, sub-area position (Mission Street corridor, central residential heart, McLaren Park edge, Geneva and Balboa Park edge), and condition all interact differently.
+If you're weighing an Excelsior purchase, the buyer side of the market is just as nuanced: Marina-style home vs mid-century single-family vs expanded family home vs multi-unit flat, sub-area position (Mission Street corridor, central residential blocks, McLaren Park edge, Geneva and Balboa Park edge), and condition all interact differently.
 Inventory moves quickly when correctly priced, and the strongest properties often produce multi-offer outcomes inside a one to two week window.
 Browse current Excelsior listings or get in touch directly to talk through what's on the market and what's about to come.

 Ready to talk about selling your Excelsior home?